gabrielmendes98/dev-connect/README.md

 - Add more tests
 - Improve error handling on usecases
 - Implement GraphQL DataLoader for Discussion.tags resolver
+- Refactor my bootstrap and DI system
+- Resolve all TODOs

 ## The domain